Science deserves better tools. We're building them.

 Anti-Gaming Measures

-- Journal tier system: Publishing in predatory or mega-journals provides minimal score boost regardless of citation count.
+- Journal quality: Publishing in predatory or mega-journals provides minimal score boost regardless of citation count.

-- Author position filtering: Only first and last authors are scored, reducing the incentive for gift authorship.
+- Author position: We prioritize first and last authors, reducing the incentive for gift authorship.

 - Topic relevance: Papers must mention the topic in their title or abstract to count.